epidrome/os-fundamentals/bios/shell.md

 ------------------------

 The keyboard callback checks for a newline, and then calls the kernel, telling it that the user has input something.
 The function `parseCommand()` in `screen.cpp` allow the user to run some basic commands like `help, clear, echo [something]`

+---

+#### Excercise

+- Try to get input from mouse and draw on screen.
+Note that the IRQ that handles mouse input is of number 12.
+Once you get input from mouse create a program that allows user to draw on screen.
+- Calibrate the cursor move so that it doesnt move in discrete points and change the cursor icon to your own preference.